AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-date-diff-calc-column-.md

 1. Provide a name to the column and hit **Save**.
 1. The column will be available to use **immediately.**

-As an example, the screenshot below is configured to calculate the **Seconds between order date and customer\'s creation date**:
+As an example, the screenshot below is configured to calculate the **Seconds between order date and customer's creation date**:

 ![date_diff.png](../assets/date_diff.png)